arikw/extension-page-context/README.md

 ### Usage

-`runInPageContext` takes a "script function" or a config object like so:
+Include `page-context.js` file in your project and call `runInPageContext()`, passing it a "script function" or a config object like so:

 ```javascript
 runInPageContext(scriptFn /* script function to inject */);